navanxt/Codewars-practice/README.md

 6.Find the first non-consecutive number :
 Your task is to find the first element of an array that is not consecutive.
 By not consecutive we mean not exactly 1 larger than the previous element of the array.If the whole array is consecutive then return 'None'.

+7.Take the derivative :
+This function takes two numbers as parameters, the first number being the coefficient, and the second number being the exponent.
+Your function should multiply the two numbers, and then subtract 1 from the exponent.
+Then, it has to print out an expression (like ax^b).